mtaouk/Neisseria_gonorrhoeae_transmission_Australia/README.md

 least-squares dating (LSD) software (v0.3), with the maximum likelihood phylogeny generated in the above step used as input:

-`/home/taouk/lsd-0.3beta-master/src/lsd -d dates.tsv -i 95gapsMP.tree -c`
+`/home/taouk/lsd-0.3beta-master/src/lsd -d dates.tsv -i 95gapsMP.tree -c -r a`

 ### 12. Determine threshold for clustering